singh-v6/tutedude/README.md

 ## Assignment 2
 The file assignment2_task1.py has the code for Assignment 2 Task 1<br>
 The file assignment2_task2.py has the code for Assignment 2 Task 2
+## Assignment 3
+The file assignment3_task1.py has the code for Assignment 3 Task 1<br>
+The file assignment3_task2.py has the code for Assignment 3 Task 2